opengeospatial/geoparquet/format-specs/geoparquet.md

 The CRS must be provided in [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_coordinate_reference_systems) version 2, also known as **WKT2**.
 WKT2 has several revisions, this specification only supports [WKT2_2019](https://docs.opengeospatial.org/is/18-010r7/18-010r7.html).

 If CRS is not provided, the default value is [OGC:CRS84](https://www.opengis.net/def/crs/OGC/1.3/CRS84).
-It's equivalent to the wellknown [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) but changing the axis from Lat-Long to Long-Lat.
+It's equivalent to the wellknown [EPSG:4326](https://epsg.org/crs_4326/WGS-84.html) but changing the axis from latitude-longitude to longitude-latitude.
 WKT2:2019 string for OGC:CRS84 is:

 ```
 GEOGCRS["WGS 84 (CRS84)",